 The graph above illustrates in theory why a 100% TQQQ position is not a good investment for a long term hold strategy.

 Many are jumping into TQQQ after seeing the last decade bull run of large cap growth stocks, as TQQQ has only been around since 2010 and is up over 5,000% from then through 2020:

 Looks great, right?
 Not so fast.
 This is called recency bias – using recent behavior to assume the same behavior will continue into the future.
 As we know, past performance does not indicate future performance.
 Moreover, a decade – especially one without a major crash – is a terribly short amount of time in investing from which to draw any sort of meaningful conclusions.

 TQQQ vs. QQQ

 So we need to go back further to get a better idea of how TQQQ performs through major stock market crashes, which we can do by simulating returns going back further than the fund's inception.
 Going back to 1987 for TQQQ vs. QQQ tells a somewhat different story:

-Notice how buying TQQQ alone is basically a timing gamble that depends heavily on your entry and exit points.
+Notice how if you buy and hold TQQQ alone, it is basically a timing gamble that depends heavily on your entry and exit points.
 Basically, it can take too long for the leveraged ETF to recover after a major crash.
-After the Dotcom crash of 2000, TQQQ didn’t catch up to QQQ until late 2007 right before it crashed again in the Global Financial Crisis of 2008.
-Had you bought in January 2000 right before the Dotcom crash, you’d still be in the red today:
+After the Dotcom crash of 2000, TQQQ didn't catch up to QQQ until late 2007 right before it crashed again in the Global Financial Crisis of 2008.
+Had you bought in January 2000 right before the Dotcom crash, you'd still be in the red today: